 - Normally, a person on a scholarship will not have to pay any tax in Germany.

-- Germany has a dual taxation agreement in place or is negotiating such an agreement with more than 130 countries.
+- Germany has a double taxation agreement in place or is negotiating such an agreement with more than 130 countries.

 Tax information from the Federal Ministry of Finance: